Aquatic Invasive Species

 LCC's Past and Ongoing Projects

-• Provide educational materials to help citizens stop invasive species.
+Provide educational materials to help community members stop invasive species.

-• Undertook vegetation surveys in Missisquoi Bay and the Northeast Arm to assess the prevalence of invasive species and conduct rapid response against any new populations found.
-Mapped vegetation communities in these areas.
-Over time we are expanding this work south and west along the lake.
+Undertook vegetation surveys in Missisquoi Bay and the Northeast Arm to assess the prevalence of invasive species and conduct rapid response against any new populations found.